TheOtherRolesAU/TheOtherRoles/README.md

 | Jester can call emergency meeting | Option to disable the emergency button for the Jester
 -----------------------

-## Arsionist
+## Arsonist
 ### **Team: Neutral**
-The Arsionist does not have any tasks, he has to win the game as a solo.\
+The Arsonist does not have any tasks, he has to win the game as a solo.\
-The Arsionist can douse other players by pressing the douse button and remaining next to the player for a few seconds.\
+The Arsonist can douse other players by pressing the douse button and remaining next to the player for a few seconds.\
-If the player that the Arsionist douses walks out of range, the cooldown will reset to 0.\
+If the player that the Arsonist douses walks out of range, the cooldown will reset to 0.\
-After dousing everyone alive the Arsionist can ignite all the players which results in an Arsionist win.
+After dousing everyone alive the Arsonist can ignite all the players which results in an Arsonist win.

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Arsionist Spawn Chance | -
+| Arsonist Spawn Chance | -
-| Arsionist Countdown | -
+| Arsonist Countdown | -
-| Arsionist Douse Duration | The time it takes to douse a player
+| Arsonist Douse Duration | The time it takes to douse a player
 -----------------------

 ## Seer